-MDR is a service offered by security providers to augment organizations’ existing security infrastructures and to address threats that can bypass traditional security controls.
-More specifically, it is an outsourced service that provides organizations with threat hunting services and responds to threats once they are discovered.
-It also involves a human element: Security providers often provide their MDR customers access to their pool of security researchers and engineers, who are responsible for monitoring networks, analyzing incidents, and responding to security cases.
-Additionally, organizations subscribed to MDR typically have direct communication with the MDR security team, rather than relying on indirect contacts or portals.
+Managed detection and response (MDR) is an outsourced service that provides organizations with threat hunting services and responds to threats once they are discovered.
+It also involves a human element: Security providers provide their MDR customers access to their pool of security researchers and engineers, who are responsible for monitoring networks, analyzing incidents, and responding to security cases.

-The primary problem that MDR tries to address is the lack of security skills within organizations.
-While training and setting up dedicated security teams that can do full-time threat hunting may be feasible for larger organizations that can afford it, most companies will find it a difficult proposition.
+MDR addresses significant problems that plague modern businesses.
+The most glaring issue is a lack of security skills within organizations.
+While training and setting up dedicated security teams that can do full-time threat hunting may be feasible for larger organizations that can afford it, most companies will find it a difficult proposition given their resource limitations.
 This is especially true for medium and large organizations that often find themselves being the target of cyberattacks but lack the resources or manpower for such teams.

+MDR aims to address this problem not only by detecting threats but also by analyzing all the factors and indicators involved in an alert.
+MDR also provides recommendations and changes to the organizations based on the interpretation of the security events.
 One of the most important skills that security professionals need is the ability to contextualize and analyze indicators of compromise in order to better position the company against future attacks.
 Security technologies may have the ability to block threats, but digging deeper into the hows, whys, and whats of incidents requires a human touch.
-And this is essentially what MDR aims to accomplish: to not only detect threats but also analyze all the factors and indicators, and then finally provide recommendations and changes to the organizations based on the interpretation of the security events.

 Organizations have traditionally turned to managed security service providers (MSSPs) for their external security needs.
 In contrast with MDR providers, which can detect lateral movement within a network, MSSPs typically work with perimeter-based technology as well as rule-based detections to identify threats.
 Also, the kinds of threats that MSSPs deal with are known threats, such as vulnerability exploits, reoccurring malware, and high-volume attacks.
 MSSPs have security professionals who perform log management, monitoring, and analysis, but often not at a very in-depth level.
 In essence, MSSPs are able to manage an organization’s security but typically only at the perimeter level, and their analysis does not involve extensive forensics, threat research, and analytics.